 Construction Law Blog

 Courtney and her fellow construction-focused colleagues author Hirschler's Construction Law Blog - a resource for design professionals, contractors, and lower-tier contractors and suppliers.
-Blog readers can expect concise, easy-to-follow posts on pertinent and timely issues covering the construction process spectrum from concept to close-out.
+Blog readers can expect concise, easy-to-follow posts on pertinent and timely issues covering the construction process from concept to close-out.
 Never miss a post by subscribing here to receive updates.

 University of Richmond School of Law, J.D., magna cum laude